 Waste heat recovery systems

-Waste heat recovery systems recover the thermal energy from the exhaust gas and convert it into electrical energy, while the residual heat can further be used for ship services (such as hot water and steam).
+Waste heat recovery systems recover the thermal energy from the engine, it can be from the exhaust gas by converting it into electrical energy via a steam turbine, while the residual heat can further be used for ship services (such as hot water and steam).
 The system can consist of an exhaust gas boiler (or combined with oil fired boiler), a power turbine and/or a steam turbine with alternator.
 Redesigning the ship layout can efficiently accommodate the boilers on the ship to better fit these systems.

 Applicability and assumptions